Hexalith/Hexalith.Contacts/README.md

    dotnet test
    ```

-6. Run the application (replace `Hexalith.Contacts.Server` with the appropriate startup project):
+6. Run the application (replace `Hexalith.Projects.Server` with the appropriate startup project):
    ```
-   dotnet run --project src/Modules/Hexalith.Contacts.Server
+   dotnet run --project src/Modules/Hexalith.Projects.Server
    ```

 ## Contributing

-We welcome contributions to the Hexalith Contacts project.
+We welcome contributions to the Hexalith Projects project.
 Please read our [Contributing Guidelines](CONTRIBUTING.md) for details on how to submit pull requests, report issues, and suggest improvements.
 When contributing, please ensure that you maintain the existing documentation standards and update the relevant documentation for any changes you make.

 ## License